TharHtetAungg/CodeChallengeMobilePhone/README.md

 ## Function
 - The program processes a string of key presses and it is converted into their corresponding letters.
 - Each keys can be press multiple times but the input string must be end with # to be processed.
-If input string didn't consist of #, it will return only input numbers.
+If input string didn't consist of #, it will return nothing.
 - Space key acts as a separator between character sequences.
 - The * key acts as backspace.